F-Almeman/WordNet_Evaluation/README.md

 [**Intrinsic evaluation**](https://colab.research.google.com/drive/18kXRLXlEm-2uku5Imw0jzttqw5O2n7c6?usp=sharing): this Google colab notebook evaluates the definition model interinisically using BLEU, METEOR, ROUGE, and BERTScore.
 It takes the output file from [dm_training_testing.py](src/dm_training_testing.py) to evaluate the generated definitions.</br>

-[**Calculate GDEX**](https://colab.research.google.com/drive/1qK8wriSzi6gGxjwYa3tHjpXJhsES9QIE?usp=sharing): this Google colab notebook calculates the scores of GDEX factors for a given dataset examples.
+[**Calculate GDEX**](https://colab.research.google.com/drive/1qK8wriSzi6gGxjwYa3tHjpXJhsES9QIE?usp=sharing): this Google colab notebook calculates the scores of GDEX factors for given dataset examples.
 Pronouns and frequent words lists that are used in this notebook are available in [GDEX_files](datasets/GDEX_files).